szilard/benchm-ml/z-other-tools/README.md

 If you have results for other software tool(s), contact me by submitting a github issue.
-The main point would be to be able to train in a couple of minutes (and not crash out of memory), and get decent accuracy on a high-end commodity server (or in the cloud).
+The main point would be to be able to train in a couple of minutes (and not crash out of memory), and get decent accuracy on a high-end commodity server/desktop (or in the cloud).
-Please submit software name, training set size, hardware (number of cores, RAM), training time, AUC on the test set.
+Please submit software name, training set size, hardware (number of cores, RAM), training time, AUC on the test set (and number of trees/max depth if different from above).

 **Why binary classification and random forests?** Because binary classification is the largest use case in machine learning applications, while random forests is the most widely used tool